brentgroves/status/2024/week10.md

 The goal is to get Azure resource costs to be approximately $500 per month.
 Also to request a resource group named "repsys" in which the user "<bGroves@linamar.com>" is assigned the "Contributor" role.

+- ip6 address for k8s and mach2 pki
 - Create an Excel file showing the estimated monthly cost of all Azure resources.
 - Contact IT and IS team to gather any resource needs I may be unaware of.
 - Back up our Azure SQL work and data warehouse database schemas to an  on-premise SQL Server 2022 running in a Docker container.